pmockevicius/Calendar/README.md

         })

     - The * *onDayClick* * listener provides selected day in  CustomCalendarDay format that holds events associatedwith that day.
-To receive and use events in your application cast received events to your event Entity.
+To use events in your application cast received events to your event Entity.

     override fun onDayClick(customCalendarDay: CustomCalendarDay) {